-Before becoming CEO Jan.
-1, 2014, Woods served as a member of AACN's senior staff leadership group for 14 years, leading the teams accountable for marketing, communications, membership, certification, information technology and organizational effectiveness.
-She spearheaded strategy development and played a key role in developing signature initiatives, including "AACN Standards for Establishing and Sustaining Healthy Work Environments" and AACN Clinical Scene Investigator Academy.
-She also directed planning and production of plenary sessions for the 6,000-plus attendees at AACN's annual National Teaching Institute & Critical Care Exposition.
+Before becoming CEO in 2014, Woods served as a member of AACN's senior staff leadership group for over a decade, leading the teams accountable for strategic planning, marketing, communications, membership, certification, information technology and organizational effectiveness.
+She spearheaded strategy development and led implementation for several signature initiatives, including "AACN Standards for Establishing and Sustaining Healthy Work Environments" and AACN Clinical Scene Investigator Academy.
+She also directed design and production of plenary sessions for AACN's annual National Teaching Institute & Critical Care Exposition.